Anatomic Colon

 Cecal volvulus is the twisting of the cecum and ascending segment of the colon.
 Normally, the cecum and ascending colon are fixed to the internal abdominal wall.
 If not, they can move and become twisted.
 The main symptoms of cecal volvulus are crampy abdominal pain and swelling that are sometimes associated with nausea and vomiting.

 In testing, x rays will show the cecum out of its normal place and inflated with trapped air.
 The appendix may be filled with gas, but little or no gas is seen in other parts of the colon.
 Upper and lower GI series will locate the volvulus and the position of the colon.
 A CT scan may show how tightly the volvulus is twisted.
-A colonoscopy, which uses a small, flexible best generic levitra overnight tube with a light and a lens on the end to see the inside of the colon, can sometimes be used to untwist the volvulus.
+A colonoscopy, which uses a small, flexible tadalafil tube with a light and a lens on the end to see the inside of the colon, can sometimes be used to untwist the volvulus.
 If the cecum becomes gangrenous or holes develop in it, surgery will be needed.

 In volvulus, a portion of the intestine twists around itself.